vexx-sm/TF2-Mixes/README.md

 - Captains take turns picking players (XYXY - XYXY - XY pattern).
 - Picked players are automatically moved to their captain's team.
 - Each captain has a 30 second timer to make their pick.
 If the timer expires, a random player is auto-picked and the turn passes to the other team.
+- Captains can use `!remove` to remove players from their team (counts as a turn).
+- When teams reach 6v6, a 10-second countdown begins before the game starts.
-- If a captain disconnects or drop their captain stat, a 30 second grace period starts for a replacement after which the game is canceled if no replacement is present.
+- If a captain disconnects or drop their captain stat, a 60 second grace period starts for a replacement after which the game is canceled if no replacement is present.

 ### 3. Game Phase
 - Players can change classes but not teams.
+- Pre-game DM is available during lobby and draft phases with random spawn points.
 - At the end of each round, a vote starts for:
   - Continue with same teams
   - Start new draft
   - End mix
-- 2/3 majority required for votes to pass.
+- 30% of current players required for votes to pass.

 ## Commands